Mistersz/Mistersz/README.md

   ### Other info:
   - 19 years
-  - Speak Portugues, English and a bit of Spanish
+  - Speak Portuguese, English and a bit of Spanish
   - Like Arsene Lupin